nf-core/website/markdown/events/2023/bga-treeval-2023.md

 > Organised by [Biodiversity Genomics Academy](https://bga23.org/)

+# Introduction

+Biodiversity Genomics Academy 2023 (BGA23) is a series of free, open to all, online-only, short, interactive sessions on how to use the bioinformatics tools and approaches that underpin the [Earth Biogenome Project (EBP)](https://earthbiogenome.org/).

 # Description

 TreeVal is a pipeline created to generate supplemental information which will aid in the curation of high-quality genomes.